karimm-ai/NiceShot_AI/README.md

 - **Accurate Event Clipping**: Using EasyOCR to avoid counting frames of KILLCAMS and SPECTATING.
 - **Custom Montage Lengths**: Allowing for creating compilations of any length.

 ---

+### **Limitations**

+- **An event may get detected more than one time or not detected at all**: From my testing, an event getting detected more than once is more likely than not getting detected at all which means more tuning should be done on the tracker algorithm.
+- **Special kill events are not detected**: Model is not trained on detecting player's "grenade kill", "mine/trap kill", etc. Just face to face gun kills are counted.

+---